Derek Schmidt

 Derek Larkin Schmidt (born January 23, 1968) is an American lawyer and politician serving as the U.S. representative for Kansas's 2nd congressional district since 2025.
 He previously served as the Kansas Attorney General from 2011 to 2023.
 A Republican, Schmidt was first elected to office serving in the Kansas Senate, where he represented the 15th district from 2001 to 2011, and served as Agriculture Committee chairman and Senate majority leader.
 Schmidt became the state attorney general in 2011, after he defeated incumbent Democrat Stephen Six.

 Schmidt was the Republican nominee for governor of Kansas in the 2022 election, but narrowly lost to incumbent Democrat Laura Kelly.

 Early life and career

-Schmidt graduated from the University of Kansas with a Bachelor of Arts in 1990, received a Master of Arts in international politics from the University of Leicester in England, and received his Juris Doctor degree from the Georgetown University Law Center.
+Schmidt graduated from the University of Kansas with a Bachelor of Arts in 1990, received a Master of Arts in international politics from the University of Leicester in England, a Juris Doctor degree from the Georgetown University Law Center, and a Doctor of Juridical Science from the University of Kansas.
 Schmidt was then a legislative assistant to Republican U.S. Senator Nancy Kassebaum of Kansas, an assistant Kansas attorney general and special counsel to Governor Bill Graves.